simonbreiter/universal-turing-machine/README.md

 ### Structure Legend

 * state-name: Any state name, usually q0, q1, etc.
-* character-action: Define action if Turing Machine reads this character
+* character-action: Define action if Turing machine reads this character
 * character-to-write: ONE character to write at current index
 * right|left: Which direction to move
 * next-state-name: The state to use next